 The survey report is a subjective, ambiguous report used by state agencies to identify alleged noncompliance with the Medicaid program.
 Form 2567 is not a reliable indicator of quality care and can create false or misleading impressions about a long term care facility.

-There is seldom a direct correlation between the survey findings and the injury to the resident yet they are used to show negligence.
-Were an excerpt of a report refers and relates directly to a plaintiff, we support allowing the judge to decide on the record, and in the absence of the jury, if it is admissible.
+There is not necessarily a direct correlation between the survey findings and the injury to the resident yet they are used to show negligence.